 Since this is our first tutorial on this Shield.
 Here we will be observing all built-in sensors and control relay.

 - Raspberry Pi,

-- Sixfab Raspberry Pi Cellular IoT Application HAT.
+- Sixfab Raspberry Pi Cellular IoT Application Shield.

-1. Attach the HAT to your Raspberry Pi and turn ON your Raspberry Pi.
+1. Attach the Shield to your Raspberry Pi and turn ON your Raspberry Pi.
 Make sure your I2C and Serial interfaces are enabled from raspi-config.

 3. Once the repo is cloned get into the Sixfab_Rpi_CellularIoT_Library

 4. Now install the library by